-To see which services you can expect to receive in your home, please enter your postcode on our main broadband comparison page.
+And to see which services you can receive in your home, please enter your postcode on our main broadband comparison page.

-The majority of providers are now offering ADSL2+, which provides download speeds up to 17Mb and upload speeds up to 1Mb.
-In a few areas there may only be ADSL up to 8Mb, but these are in the minority now as most exchanges have been upgraded.
-However, it's important to note that these "up to" speeds are best case scenarios.
-The speed of ADSL broadband varies due to a number of factors, the main one being your distance from your local BT telephone exchange.
-This often leaves those in rural areas with very slow broadband (2Mb or less).
+The majority of homes and businesses have access to ADSL2+, which provides download speeds up to 17Mb and upload speeds up to 1Mb.
+In a few areas there may only be ADSL up to 8Mb, but these are in the minority as most exchanges have been upgraded.

 Virgin Media fibre broadband (cable)

-There have been a host of cable companies around the UK over the years that slowly amalgamated into two: NTL and Telewest.
-These then merged, and were rebranded Virgin Media in 2007 (which was in turn bought by US cable giant Liberty Global in 2013).
-You may see Virgin broadband called cable broadband, but it is effectively a fibre service similar to that offered by the BT network.
+There have been a variety of cable companies around the UK over the years that slowly amalgamated into two big players: NTL and Telewest.
+These then merged, and were rebranded Virgin Media in 2007.

-Virgin Media offers an alternative way to hook up not only your broadband, but also your telephone and TV services.
-It ignores any BT connection, running a whole new cable into your home - if you're in a Virgin Media network area, of course.
-As mentioned above, Virgin fibre is only available to about half of the population, so be sure to check you can get it in your home before considering it.
+Virgin Media offers an alternative way to hook up not only your broadband, but also telephone and TV services.
+It ignores any BT connection, running a whole new cable into your home - if you're in a Virgin Media network area.
+Virgin fibre is only available to just over half the population, so be sure to check you can get it in your home before considering it.